Now Collected Weekly with Regular Curbside Service

 - Set out your green organics cart on the curb on your trash collection day.

-The annual cost to add food scraps collection would be an increase of less than $12 per year to the Household Solid Waste Rate (HSWR).
+The annual cost to add food scraps collection will be an increase of less than $12 per year to the Household Solid Waste Rate (HSWR).
 This is to cover the costs of collection and processing of the organic materials.

-- When would the program begin?
+- When did the program begin?

 - What is the benefit of this new service?